Mario-paul/kata-tester/kata-test/README.md

 > Adding 'type': 'module' to the package.json enables ES 6 modules.
 For more info, see [here](https://nodejs.org/docs/latest-v13.x/api/esm.html#esm_enabling).
 >
 > -[Afshar Mohebi](https://stackoverflow.com/questions/61401475/why-is-type-module-in-package-json-file)

+As mentioned earlier, import syntax is not supported at the moment.
+Always use require syntax, until we figure something out (or not).